sanketshreeemal/pokerup/documentation/improvements.md

 * N/A

 ### Done
-* **Add: Game duration field** - *Reason: Add a field to the game document to record the game duration (calculated from the difference between game creation and settlement timestamps, or the timer value).*
+* **Add: Game duration field** - *Reason: Add a field to the game document to record the game duration (calculated from the timer value).*

+## Page: Performance Page

+### High
+The currencies ar enot treated as they should - need to get Yahoo Fiannce API to ocnvert currencies live into the currency that the user wants to see.

+### Medium